TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Results and Analysis

-\textbf{Instruct LLM Performance.} On the other hand, we find that \textit{instruct models demonstrated superior adherence to instructions to generally perform better.} In fact, most instruct LLMs achieve overall accuracies of $25\%$ or higher.
+\textbf{Instruct LLM Performance.} On the other hand, we find that \textit{instruct models demonstrated superior adherence to instructions to generally perform better.} In fact, most instruct LLMs achieve overall accuracy of $25\%$ or higher.
 As expected, larger instruct models generally performed better, showing a clear trend of improved accuracy with scale.
-Notably, coder models within this category performed slightly better than their standard instruction-following counterparts.
-However, the performance gap was minimal, suggesting that this observation may not generalize across all tasks or datasets.
-Notice that two models deviate from the aforementioned conclusion --- \textsc{Mistral} and \textsc{Qwen2.5}.
-For \textsc{Mistral}, our manual analysis reveals that, despite being an instruction-tuned model, it frequently generates responses such as ``None of the above."
+Notably, coding LLMs within this category performed slightly better than their standard instruction-following counterparts.
+However, the performance gap was relatively marginal, suggesting that this observation may not generalize across all tasks or datasets.
+Notice that two models deviate from the aforementioned observation --- \textsc{Mistral} and \textsc{Qwen2.5}.
+For \textsc{Mistral}, our manual analysis reveals that, despite being an instruction-tuned model, it frequently generates responses such as ``\texttt{None of the above}''.
 We hypothesize that its ability to follow instructions diminishes when dealing with long-context tables.
-As for \textsc{Qwen2.5}, the largest version demonstrates only average performance in overall accuracy.
-Our manual evaluation suggests this is due to its tendency to produce overly detailed analyses, often repeating information already provided.
-This verbosity causes it to frequently exceed the token limit, preventing it from delivering a final answer.
+For \textsc{Qwen2.5}, the largest version does not show a significant improvement in overall accuracy.
+Our manual review of the generated outputs suggests that this is due to its tendency to produce overly detailed analyses, often repeating information that has already been provided.
+This verbosity causes it to frequently exceed the token limit and finally prevents it from providing a concrete final answer.